modernointeriors/modernointeriors/replit.md

 # Overview

-NIVORA is a sophisticated interior design studio website built as a full-stack application.
+MODERNO INTERIORS is a sophisticated interior design studio website built as a full-stack application.
 It features a modern, dark-themed frontend showcasing design projects, services, and client management capabilities, with a comprehensive admin dashboard for content management.
 The application serves as both a marketing platform for the design studio and a business management tool for tracking projects, clients, and inquiries.

 # User Preferences